dilanmorar/ansible_node_app/README.md

 ```
 node app.js
 ```
+## Loading and using app

-To see the app running type in 'development.local:3000' in the web browser
+To see the app running go to: http://development.local:3000

 For more information on using this app https://github.com/dilanmorar/node-sample-app